View Dyslexie font | View high contrast

 Irlen Syndrome

-From time to time Disability Practitioners may come across students seeking reasonable adjustments for Irlen Syndrome (also referred to as Meares-Irlen Syndrome, Scotopic Sensitivity Syndrome or Visual Stress).
+Disability Practitioners may come across students seeking reasonable adjustments for Irlen Syndrome, also referred to as Meares-Irlen Syndrome, Scotopic Sensitivity Syndrome or Visual Stress.

-Irlen Syndrome is not recognised by the medical community in Australia.
-The Royal Australian and New Zealand College of Ophthalmologists (RANZCO) does not support Irlen Syndrome and states there is no documented evidence that treatment with Irlen lenses or filters works.
+While Irlen Syndrome is currently not universally recognised by the broader medical community in Australia, organisations like the Royal Australian and New Zealand College of Ophthalmologists (RANZCO) highlight that there is limited scientific evidence to support its existence, or the effectiveness of treatments like Irlen lenses or filters.

-• the use of Irlen lenses in the treatment of reading difficulties is controversial
+• The use of Irlen lenses in the treatment of reading difficulties remains controversial.

-• Irlen syndrome is not recognised by the medical community or the World Health Organisation (WHO)
+• Irlen syndrome is not recognised by the international medical community or the World Health Organisation (WHO).

-• there is no documented evidence that Irlen lenses are harmful, but may divert time and resources away from proven strategies which help with reading e.g. explicit phonic instruction.
+• While there is no documented evidence that Irlen lenses are harmful, they may divert time and resources away from more evidence-based strategies which help with reading, such as explicit phonics instruction.

-You can view the RANZCO statement on their website.
+You can view the RANZCO position statement on their website.